BloodRayne (film): Critical response

 Joe Leydon of Variety said that the film "lurches from incident to incident at a graceless plodding place, offering little in the way of genuine excitement—the swordfights often are confusingly cut and choreographed—and only minimal amounts of guilty-pleasure titillation".

 Maitland McDonagh of TV Guide wrote: "Though indisputably the best of Uwe Boll's first three video-game-into-film adaptations, this gory, ludicrous horror-action picture isn't good by any standard".

 Critics ridiculed Boll for hiring actual prostitutes instead of actors for a scene featuring Meat Loaf in order to save on production costs.

 Berge Garabedian of JoBlo's movie reviews described as the film as "actually pretty decent .. for what it is", namely a video game adaptation, with a hot lead actress in the form of Kristanna Loken and a number of surprisingly fun and bloody action sequences.
 He acknowledges the dialog is poor and the story lame but says the film is "not as bad as you'd suspect" and an adequate, bloody, low-budget vampire film.

 Steve Chupnick of the Latino Review gave the film a B rating, saying that although it was not a good film, it was far from the worst he's seen and mentioned the Kristanna Loken nude scene as something in the film's favor.

 Actor Michael Madsen called BloodRayne "an abomination ... a horrifying and preposterous movie", but added that he enjoyed working with Boll and would certainly work with him again if asked.
 Laura Bailey, who was the voice of Rayne in the BloodRayne games, was asked at her panel at Anime Boston 2007 what her thoughts were on the film adaptation, and said: "Oh God, that movie sucked.
 And that movie was so bad.
 I saw it on The Movie Channel and I couldn't even get through 20 minutes of it!
 It was so bad and it was kinda sad that they took that because I really liked the games".
 Guinevere Turner, who wrote the draft screenplay, found the film laughable and suggested that it was the "worst movie ever made" but that it was so camp it might ripen with age.

 Accolades

 This film was nominated for six Golden Raspberry Awards, including Worst Picture.
 However, it did not win any of the awards it was nominated for, having been dominated by Basic Instinct 2 and Little Man.
-It did, however, win Worst Picture at the Stinkers Bad Movie Awards, as well as Worst Director for Boll, who coincidentally won both awards the previous year for Alone in the Dark.
+It did, however, win Worst Picture at the Stinkers Bad Movie Awards, as well as Worst Director for Boll, who coincidentally won both categories the previous year for Alone in the Dark.